LoL Matches and Odds

 League of Legends News and Game Review League of Legends: The most popular MOBA game

-League of Legends or LoL (initially called “League of Legends: Clash of Fates”) belongs to a category of games known as multiplayer online battle arena games.
-These are more commonly, and more simply, referred to as MOBA games.
-It takes much of its iconography and lore from the World of Warcraft universe, and was inspired by Defense of the Ancients, which, in turn, was a mod created for Warcraft III: The Frozen Throne.
-By 2016, it was estimated that there were over 100 million active players of the game each month.
+League of Legends (or LoL) belongs to a genre of video games known as multiplayer online battle arena.
+These are often referred to as MOBAs.
+The game’s publisher and developer—Riot Games—drew inspiration from Defence of the Ancients, a popular mod for Blizzard Entertainment’s Warcraft III: The Frozen Throne.
+As of August 2018, it was estimated that LoL has over 111 million active players all over the globe.

 Full insights about League of Legends

 A standard game of League of Legends is viewed from the top-down perspective.
 Each player assumes control of a single champion—a playable character with unique traits, skills, and abilities.
 These champions can gain experience, collect gold, level up their spells, and craft powerful items to help them gain the upper hand on their opponents.
 And it’s the players that push their champions to the absolute limit that usually come out on top.

 Competitive games consist of two five-member teams battling each other on a map known as Summoner’s Rift.
 That’s not to say that LoL is all about fighting as a unit.
 A League of Legends match can be separated into three distinct parts (early game, mid game, late game), and each of these parts gives players ample opportunities to show off their skill, set up tactical manoeuvres, and battle for secondary objectives.

 Regardless of the phase of the game, the main goal remains the same: destroy the core structure of the enemy base—their Nexus.
 Each Nexus is protected by defensive structures (towers and inhibitors), so it can take players anywhere from 20 minutes to an hour to take the W.